Capsular Contracture After Breast Implants Treatment near Bethesda

 When the breasts become painful, hard or misshapen, treatment may be needed.
 There are both non-invasive treatments and surgical options available, depending on the severity of the condition.

 Dr. Maia is a top cosmetic breast plastic surgeon who uses the most advanced techniques to avoid complications, like capsular contracture.
 However, capsular contracture cannot always be avoided.
-If you are experiencing symptoms of capsular contracture after breast augmentation surgery, contact us at Maia Plastic Surgery in the Bethesda area to schedule a consultation to discuss treatment.
+If you are experiencing symptoms of capsular contracture after breast augmentation surgery, contact us at Maia Plastic Surgery near the Bethesda area to schedule a consultation to discuss treatment.